pavonism/intro-to-ml/README.md

-# Intercom Audio Classifier - Intro to ML course project
+# Word Audio Classifier - Intro to ML course project

-The goal of the project is to prepare a machine learning module that can be hypothetically used in an automated, voice-based intercom device.
+The goal of the project is to prepare a machine learning module that can be hypothetically used as a word classifier.

 # Setup